 Accounts receivable and unbilled revenue - Accounts receivable consist of amounts owed by individuals and organizations for goods delivered or services rendered in the regular course of business operations.
 Receivables are shown net of allowances for doubtful accounts.
-The Division accrues an estimated amount for services that have been provided but not billed, which is included in accounts receivable as of December 31, 2019 and 2018.
+The Division accrues an estimated amount for services that have been provided but not billed, which is included in accounts receivable as of December 31, 2020 and 2019.

 Allowance for uncollectible accounts - A reserve has been established for uncollectible accounts receivable based on historical write-off trends and knowledge of specific circumstances that indicate collection of an account may be unlikely.
 Generally, accounts receivable are considered past due after 30 days.
-Allowance for Uncollectible Accounts was \$3,127,764 and \$3,185,645 as of December 31, 2019 and December 31, 2018 respectively.
+Allowance for Uncollectible Accounts was \$4,132,325 and \$3,127,764 as of December 31, 2020 and 2019, respectively.

-Interfund and intergovernmental transactions - Unsettled transactions between entities at year end are recorded as due to or due from either other funds or other governmental units as appropriate.
+Interfund and intergovernmental transactions - Unsettled transactions between entities at year end are recorded as due to or due from other funds or other governmental units as appropriate.